authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 to brands that their Indicators should be constructed to display in a 1:1 aspect ratio, receivers should design the user interface display for BIMI Indicators with this in mind.

+## Security Concerns

+Receivers should consider the impact of XML bomb or "billion laughs" Denial of Service attacks when handling XML documents such as when validating SVG documents.

+When validating XML documents, receivers should consider the security and privary implications of retreiving external entiries referenced in those documents.

 ## Privacy Concerns

 There is some concern that the retrieval of the iconography could result in a privacy leak.